wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-dotnet-deploy-aspnet-mvc-mobile-app.md

 Here's what you'll learn:

--	How to use Visual Studio 2013 to publish your web application directly to a web app in Azure Websites.
+-	How to use Visual Studio 2013 to publish your web application directly to a web app in Azure.
 -   How the ASP.NET MVC 5 templates use the CSS Bootstrap framework to improve display on mobile devices
 -   How to create mobile-specific views to target specific mobile